AmeerD/AmeerD.github.io/_pages/reading.md

 * Ghost Season, Fatin Abbas
 * The Fractalist: Memoir of a Scientific Maverick, Benoit Mandelbrot
 * The Covenant of Water, Abraham Verghese
-* On a Night of a Thousand Stars, Andrea Yaryura Clark
 * Remarkably Bright Creatures, Shelby Van Pelt
 * Yellowface, R.F.
 Kuang
 * River Spirit, Leila Aboulela